Mangopay/mangopay2-java-sdk/README.md

 MangoPay SDK
 =================================================
-MangoPaySDK is a client library to work with
-[MangoPay REST API](http://docs.mangopay.com/api-references/).
+MangoPaySDK is a Java client library to work with [MangoPay REST API](http://docs.mangopay.com/api-references/).